Best iPhone: How to pick the perfect iPhone for you

 So you know you want an iPhone—but which one?
 Our iPhone buying guide has all the answers.

 Picking out an iPhone used to be easier—just get the newest one with all the storage you can afford.
 We still recommend plenty of storage, but the choice of which iPhone to get it on isn’t quite so cut-and-dry.
-Do you want the phone with the best camera, the one with the lowest starting price, or maybe just one with a headphone jack?
+Do you want the phone with the best camera, the one with the lowest starting price, or maybe size is a big factor in your decision?

-There's another major factor that will influence what iPhone you should buy: Apple's latest iPhone release included three (!!!) new models to choose from: The iPhone 8 and 8 Plus (which went on sale on September 22, 2017), and the iPhone X (which landed in stores six weeks later).
+There’s another major factor that will influence what iPhone you should buy: Apple’s latest iPhone release included three (!!!) new models to choose from: The iPhone XS and XS Max, and the iPhone XR.
+We haven't included the iPhone XR in here, since we're waiting to get our hands on it.
+We will update this article once we have done our iPhone XR review.

 If you’re ready to buy an iPhone, we’re here to help.
 Presented here is a guide of every iPhone currently sold by Apple, and how to decide which is the best for you.